Static vs Dynamic Routing and Route Selection

 Key Takeaways

-- Network+ routing questions test how routers choose paths, not vendor-specific command memorization.
+- Network+ N10-009 routing questions test how a router chooses a path, not vendor command memorization.

-- Static routes are manually configured and predictable, while dynamic routing protocols learn and adapt to topology changes.
+- Static routes are manually configured and predictable; dynamic protocols learn and reconverge after topology changes.

-- Route selection follows longest prefix match first, then administrative distance, then metric when multiple candidates remain.
+- Route selection is longest prefix match first, then administrative distance, then metric when ties remain.

 Routing moves packets between IP networks.
-A router compares the destination IP address to its routing table, chooses the best matching route, and forwards the packet out the selected interface or to the selected next hop.
+When a packet arrives, the router compares the destination IP address against every entry in its routing table, selects the single best matching route, and forwards the packet out the chosen interface or to the chosen next hop.
+If no route matches and no default route exists, the packet is dropped and the router may return an ICMP "destination unreachable" message.

 | Domain | Weight |